ThanhNam-dev/SurveyTest/README.md

 1. Change `ConnectionString` in `appsettings.json`
 2. Execute this PM `update-database`
 3. Run App and config
+Note :
-Note : Database Restore :
+Database Restore :
+1. Change text file extension to ".bak"
+2. Open SQL Server Management Studio vesion up to 18
+3. Connect Local Server
+4. Right-click and select "Restore Database", then choose the .bak file with the file extension that you just changed above.
+5. Restore Database Success

 ### Features